-Asics was originally founded in 1949 by Kihachiro Onitsuka as ONITSUKA Shokai, but later changed the name to ASICS, which is an acronym for the Latin expression "anima sana in corpore sano" meaning “you should pray for a healthy mind in a healthy body."
+Asics was originally founded in 1949 by Kihachiro Onitsuka as ONITSUKA Shokai, but later changed the name to ASICS, an acronym for the Latin expression "anima sana in corpore sano," which means "you should pray for a healthy mind in a healthy body."
 The roots of the present-day logo didn't appear until 1987, however.

 The iconic Pepsi globe didn't appear on the company's logo until 1973, though the business itself dates back to the late 1800s.
-Since its debut, the circular logo went through several redesigns.
+Since its debut, the circular logo has gone through several redesigns.
 In 2008, the company paid $1 million for the minimalist version we see today.

 For more than 100 years, AT&T adopted the logo of its parent company, Southwestern Bell.
-During a restructuring in 1983, AT&T created its recognizable globe logo—a version of that is still in use today.
+During a restructuring in 1983, AT&T created its recognizable globe logo—a version still in use today.